Philadelphia International Airport

-Short-term parking at Philadelphia International Airport costs $4 for half an hour and $2 per 30 minutes thereafter, up to a daily maximum of $40.
-Long-term garage parking has similar hourly rates, but the daily rate is just $24.
-The Economy Lot costs just $11 per day and is connected to the terminal via a free shuttle service.
+Short-term parking at Philadelphia International Airport costs $4 for half an hour and $2 per 30 minutes thereafter, up to a daily maximum of $44.
+Long-term parking has similar rates, but the daily rate is just $24.
+The Economy Lot costs $11 per day and is connected to the terminal via a free shuttle service.

 Free WiFi is available throughout the airport.